-- 5. Once students complete all courses needed to graduate (as outlined in the audit form), students should complete the graduation application form and send it to the Office of Student Services.
-A graduation application form will be sent to students upon request. - 6.
-The Office of Student Services certifies whether students have completed all requirements needed to graduate. - 7.
-Students are notified as to whether they have met graduation requirements.
+- 6. The Office of Student Services certifies whether students have completed all requirements needed to graduate. - Students are notified as to whether they have met graduation requirements.
 If not, the Office of Student Services informs students of any outstanding requirements needed to graduate.
 Once completed, students go back to step 3 listed above. - 8.
 The Office of Student Services prepares the diploma and an official transcript and sends it to the student.